Every time I told someone where I was headed, I got the same puzzled look.

 Bohemian Switzerland’s terrain was once the floor of a vast sea.
 Over millions of years, the waters receded, leaving behind layers of sandstone that wind and rain slowly sculpted into the canyons, arches, and cliffs seen today.

-As I walked through the trails, I kept thinking how familiar yet foreign it felt — the forests reminding me of home, only taller, older, and somehow wiser.
+As I walked through the trails, I kept thinking how familiar yet foreign it felt — the forests reminding me of home, only taller, older and somehow wiser.
 The silence was the kind that makes you slow your step just to listen.

 Craggy sandstone towers rise above the forest floor, wrapped in moss so green it almost glows.
-I thought I’d seen the most vibrant greens hiking through Ireland — but here, the colors seemed to multiply with every turn.
+I thought I’d seen the most vibrant greens hiking through Ireland — but here, the colours seemed to multiply with every turn.

 The Big Three